Alex Ekwueme: Later career

 Ekwueme participated in the 1995 National Constitutional Conference (NCC) in Abuja, where he served on the Committee on the Structure and Framework of the Constitution.
 His famous proposals at the NCC for a just and equitable power sharing in Nigeria based on the six geopolitical zones have now come to be accepted as necessary for maintaining a stable Nigerian polity.

-Dr Ekwueme mobilized the group of 34 eminent Nigerians who risked their lives to stand up against the dictatorship of General Sani Abacha during the era of military rule in Nigeria.
-He was the founding Chairman of the ruling party in Nigeria and was the first Chairman of the party's Board of Trustees.
+Ekwueme mobilized the group of 34 eminent Nigerians who risked their lives to stand up against the dictatorship of General Sani Abacha during the era of military rule in Nigeria.
+He was the founding chairman of the ruling party in Nigeria and was the first chairman of the party's board of trustees.

-Dr. Ekwueme was a prolific philanthropist, public servant, and a man of peace.
+Ekwueme was a prolific philanthropist, public servant, and a man of peace.

-He was a member of the Board of Directors of Canada-based Forum of Federations.
+He was a member of the board of directors of Canada-based Forum of Federations.
 He was also a member of the Economic Community of West African States (ECOWAS) Council of Elders.

-Dr. Ekwueme was leader of the team assembled by the National Democratic Institute (NDI) for pre-election monitoring for the parliamentary election in Zimbabwe in 2000.
+Ekwueme was leader of the team assembled by the National Democratic Institute (NDI) for pre-election monitoring for the parliamentary election in Zimbabwe in 2000.
 He was the leader of the Organisation of Africa Unity (OAU) observer team to the Tanzanian Presidential and Parliamentary election in 2000.

-Dr. Ekwueme co-led the 28 member NDI/Carter Centre sponsored Observer Team to the Liberian Presidential run-off election in 2005.
+Ekwueme co-led the 28-member NDI/Carter Centre-sponsored Observer Team to the Liberian presidential run-off election in 2005.
 Most recently Dr Ekwueme was called upon by the ruling party in Nigeria to head the Reconciliation Committee in the wake of intra-party discord and after the recent presidential election.